-Guest article by Delphine Caruelle, finalist of the SERVSIG Best PhD Dissertation Award.
+Guest article by Delphine Caruelle, finalist of the 2020 SERVSIG Best Dissertation Award.

 My journey in services marketing started with an internship in a shopping mall, some ten years ago.
 As a marketing assistant, my responsibility was to create a valuable experience at the mall so that visitors would be willing to take time to come to the mall, would spend as much time as possible in the mall, and would have a great time there.
 This internship helped me understand the importance of time in service encounters.
 A service encounter necessarily occurs over time and it constitutes a time expenditure: Customers need to spend time to acquire and consume a service.